Createdd/Createdd/README.md

 # Daniel Deutsch

 ## About
-Daniel is a software developer and lawyer.
+Daniel is an entrepreneur, software developer and lawyer.
+He has worked at various IT companies, tax advisory, management consulting and at the Austrian court.

-His knowledge and interests evolve around business law and programming machine learning applications.
+His knowledge and interests currently revolve around programming machine learning applications and all its related aspects.
 To the core, he considers himself a problem solver of complex environments, which is reflected in his various projects.

-Don't hesitate to get in touch if you have ideas, projects or problems.
+Don't hesitate to get in touch if you have ideas, projects, or problems.

 ## Knowledge